douglaspsteen/dsc-capstone-project-v2-online-ds-ft-100719/README.md

 The addition of ~41.5 k unlabeled tweets while training the unsupervised Doc2Vec embeddings does generally improve classification accuracy when compared to training Doc2Vec on the ~14.6 k labeled tweets alone.
 However, using Doc2Vec embeddings together with GloVe mean embeddings (GloVe + Doc2Vec) as feature inputs generally does not improve classification accuracy when compared to using GloVe embeddings alone.
 This is likely due to the fact that GloVe word embeddings are pre-trained on a corpus of tweets several orders of magnitude larger than the dataset used to train Doc2Vec in this study, and therefore the information added by Doc2Vec embeddings is negligible.

-# Background
+# Purpose

-Twitter is one of the world's most popular social media platforms, with roughly 330 million active users worldwide as of 2019 (https://www.oberlo.com/blog/twitter-statistics).
-Since Twitter allow users to quickly and concisely make statements or ask questions about a specific topic, tweets can be an invaluable information source for companies to learn about how customers feel about their product or service.

-Text data is being increasingly used to learn about customers through Natural Language Processing (NLP).
-NLP allows for the numerical representation of text data, which is critical for any machine learning (ML) applications that utilize text data.

-So, why would we want to apply NLP and machine learning classification to tweets about the airline industry?
+Why would we want to apply NLP and machine learning classification to tweets about the airline industry?
 An efficient and accurate tweet classification system could offer the following advantages:

     -Negative tweets can be identified and addressed by appropriate customer service teams